locdeng/FE_Coding_Test_Sotatek/README.md

    - Adding caching and background refetching to improve performance

 4️.
 Using Redux for State Management
-   -Learning how to connect the Firebase for log in / log out feature
+   - Learning how to connect the Firebase for log in / log out feature
    - Adding form validation when editing user details
    - Improving error handling and loading states